 - How credible are their marketing strategies and do their advertisements promise too much or too little?

 - Have you spoken to their references and cleared your doubts?

-- Are you being too price conscious and not considering some of the more well-established Indian software vendors?
+- Are you being too price-conscious and not considering some of the more well-established Indian software vendors?

 Despite certain setbacks, India continues to be the world leader in terms of software development

 India continues to be the most important software development destination in the world, thanks to its English-speaking urban population which continues to provide a valuable base for nurturing developer talent.
-Most importantly, the country scores over its rivals when it comes to its infrastructure, sheer number of projects that are completed each day, focus on innovation and R&D, and a focus on high-level software consultancy.
+Most importantly, the country scores over its rivals when it comes to its infrastructure, a sheer number of projects that are completed each day, a focus on innovation and R&D, and a focus on high-level software consultancy.

 Larger and older IT service companies in India may prove to be slightly more expensive than many newer software development enterprises.
 However, they have better infrastructure, cohesive teams, access to the latest in terms of technology and a more westernized work culture.
 All these factors point toward India continuing to lead the rest of the world when it comes to software development and consultancy.

 - Buy Hours

 - Enterprise Mobility